FrederikRichter/FrederikRichter/README.md

 - Hi, I’m @FrederikRichter
-- I am a student @TUBS in Computer Science and Math as minor
+- I am a student @TUBS in Computer Science

 <!---
 FrederikRichter/FrederikRichter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.